Mathematics education in the United States: Standardized tests

 Results from the National Assessment of Educational Progress (NAEP) test show that scores in mathematics have been leveling off in the 2010s, but with a growing gap between the top and bottom students.
 The COVID-19 pandemic, which forced schools to shut down and lessons to be given online, further widened the divide, as the best students lost fewer points compared to the worst and therefore could catch up more quickly.
-While students' scores fell for all subjects, mathematics was the hardest hit, with a drop of eight points.
+While students' scores fell for all subjects, mathematics was the hardest hit, with a drop of eight points, the steepest decline in 50 years.
+Scores dropped for students of all races, sexes, socioeconomic classes, types of schools, and states with very few exceptions.
+This might be because mathematics education is more dependent upon the classroom experience than reading, as students who were allowed to return to in-person classes generally did better, more so in mathematics than in reading.
+However, on the topics of statistics and probability, student performance had already declined before the pandemic.
+As consequence, the entire cohort of college students in the 2022-23 academic year have lower average grades and mathematical standards.